Coat of arms of Guadeloupe: Unofficial coat of arms

+Guadeloupe has an unofficial coat of arms based on the coat of arms of its capital Basse-Terre.
+The arms have a black field with a 30-rayed yellow sun and a green sugarcane, and a blue stripe with three yellow fleurs-de-lis on the top.

 Logo

 The regional government uses a logo showing a stylized sun and bird on a green and blue square, with REGION GUADELOUPE underlined in yellow inscribed beneath it.
 The device is central to the flag used by the government of the région.